A Work In Progress

 of Patra

-1820s, during the war of Greek
+in Greece.
+In 1820s, during the war of Greek

-Independence against the Turkish Empire, my
+the Turkish Empire, my great-great-grandfather fled

 during the Battle

-of Messolongi into the Mount Parnassus region looking for a safer
+the Mount Parnassus region looking for a safer a place to settle.

-a place to settle.
-He came to a village situated on the
+He came to a village situated on the slopes of Mount Parnassus

-meaning Almond Tree.
-He opened a business and eventually was able to
+or “Almond Tree”).
+He opened a business and eventually

-(Peter) emigrated to the USA.
-We have photos of the Kamuchey
+brother (Peter) emigrated to the USA.
+We

 including a wedding photo of my Grandfather and Grandmother (John and

-Erna) and a photo of my Uncle Peter.
+Erna) and a photo of my Great-uncle

-KAMOYTEHE and it is pronounced Kamoutsis.
+and it is pronounced Kamoutsis.

 Village:

-Sample traditional costumes from Central Greece can be found here.
+Sample traditional costumes from Central Greece can be found here;

-And if you still want more history on the town, here is the town's blog with current events (in Greek and it has been run through Google's automatic translator so the grammar is rough).
+And if you still want more history on the town, here is the town's website with current events (in Greek and it has been run through Google's automatic translator so the grammar is rough).